• Skip to main content

 Download my free IT Band Checklist to get started on recovery >>

-One common cause is weak glutes that lead to our TFL (tensor fasciae latae) to kick in to keep the knee stable…the TFL can’t sustain that level of effort so the IT Band tries to pick up the slack by tightening up…your body wants to be stable and will compensate for your weaknesses until it can’t.
+The TFL can’t sustain that level of effort so the IT Band tries to pick up the slack by tightening up.
+Your body wants to be stable and will compensate for your weaknesses until it can’t.

 What to do instead of foam rolling your IT Band?